JCGithu/JCGithu-Colloquial-Studio-Documentation/src/content/docs/chatter/css.md

 ### Animation

-Use these to overwrite the in-built Chatter animations
+Use these to overwrite the in-built Chatter animations.
+I would recommend setting it to `None` if you're planning to do that, to reduce any conflicts and not needing to slap `!important` all over the place.

 - `Pop_In`
 - `Slide_Left`
 - `Slide_Right`
 - `Fade_In`
 - `Grow`
+- `None`

 ### Alignment